Chapter 8 – Tea at Court

-In the 18th century, tea was widely known in Europe due to the booming fashion Baroque Chinoiserie, which admired all things oriental.
-Despite being increasingly consumed, tea was rather seen as an exotic fancy, which fell in and out of fashion several times.
-In the Viennese court, the custom is for the most part unevidenced, but green tea was generally preferred to black.
-According to the shipment bills, tea was more expensive than coffee but cheaper than chocolate.
+In the 18th century, tea was widely known in Europe thanks to the booming fashion for Baroque Chinoiserie, which admired all things oriental.
+Despite its growing popularity, tea was still regarded as an exotic fancy, falling in and out of fashion several times.
+At the Viennese court, the custom remains largely unevidenced, but green tea was generally preferred to black.
+According to shipment bills, tea was more expensive than coffee but cheaper than chocolate.

-As a tea person myself, I cannot help but take this chapter a bit personally.
-Much to my regret, I had to abandon the idea of introducing flowering tea in the further tea-drinking scenes.
-The sweet clip in Marie Antoinette by Sofia Coppola is very enchanting but, I am afraid, historically irrelevant.
+As a tea person myself, I cannot help but take this chapter a little personally.
+For a moment, I even considered introducing flowering tea in the spirit of Sofia Coppola’s 2006 film Marie Antoinette for later tea-drinking scenes.
+The sweet clip is utterly enchanting but, much to my regret, historically irrelevant.

 Leave a Reply